wonsunahn/CS1632_Fall2025/syllabus.md

 Either way, please submit the Partnership Contract on GradeScope.
 Your expectations as a group member are outlined clearly on the contract.
 You may resubmit the contract at a later time, at which time the new contract will come into effect.
 All deliverables will be done as group work in this class.
+All other work, including exercises and exams, are individual work.

 ## Assignment submission